What is income tax?

 Income Tax is the principal form of direct personal taxation in the UK.
-It takes the form of a proportion of a person’s earnings, which is collected by HM Revenue & Customs and passed to the Treasury.
-Income Tax was previously collected by the Inland Revenue, but in April 2005, Inland Revenue merged with HM Customs and Excise Departments to form the present HM Revenue & Customs (HMRC).
+It takes the form of a proportion of a person’s earnings, which is collected by HM Revenue & Customs (HMRC) and passed to the Treasury.

-The main forms of income that are liable to Income Tax are earnings from employment and self-employment, retirement pensions, profits from business, income from property, interest on savings and dividends from investments.
-It is also payable on Jobseeker's Allowance and tips and bonuses.
+The main forms of income that are liable to Income Tax are earnings from employment and self-employment, retirement pensions, income from property, interest on savings, and dividends from investments.
+It is also payable on tips and bonuses.

 The types of income exempt from Income Tax are most means-tested benefits, employer or employee pension contributions, student grants, loans or scholarships, and earnings from certain types of saving products, such as National Savings Certificates and Individual Savings Accounts.

 UK residents are allowed to earn or receive a certain amount of taxable income each year tax-free.
 This is known as a ‘Personal Allowance’.
 A Blind Person’s Allowance may also be added to the Personal Allowance for those registered blind.

 Income tax rates

 Once an individual earns more than their tax free personal allowance (£12,570), tax is charged on their taxable income at the basic rate (20%) up until their earnings reach the basic rate limit (£50,270).
 In his mini budget of September 2022, then Chancellor Kwarsi Kwarteng announced that from April 2024 this basic rate of income tax will redue from 20% to 19%.